Oklahoma City Stars: Football

+The second innovation was an unsuccessful venture to allow a coach to be on the field with the offense to help call plays and provide additional coaching as time allows.

 National championships

 In 2012, Kevin Patrick Hardy (class of 2013) became OCU's first national champion in wrestling, taking the national title at 165 pounds.
 Hardy was a Division 1 three time state champion at Solon High School in Ohio.

 Through the Spring 2012 sports season, Oklahoma City has won 49 national championships.
 Of these, 45 are NAIA championships, and four are WCWA championships.

 Oklahoma City won the NACDA Director's Cup for the NAIA in 2002 and 2017, awarded annually to the college or university with the most success in collegiate athletics.

 OCU has won national championships in the following sports (number of championships in parentheses, NAIA titles unless otherwise specified):